soomron/soomron/README.md

 <details>
   <summary><h3>My Coding Journey</h3></summary>
-  Embarking on a Full-Stack Developer Bootcamp paved my journey into the tech industry as a novice developer striving to progress and enhance my proficiency in web development
+  Embarking on a Full-Stack Developer Bootcamp paved my journey into the tech industry as a novice developer striving to progress and enhance my proficiency in web development.